isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 #### 32. I had travelled from Hong Kong to Singapore on an ATP.
 What are the requirements I need to meet if I intend to return to Hong Kong after my stay in Singapore?

-Information on the entry requirements for Hong Kong can be found on the website of the Immigration Department of Hong Kong [here](https://www.immd.gov.hk/eng/services/index.html).

-If you are travelling to Hong Kong under the travel bubble arrangement, please refer [here](/hongkong/atb/requirements-and-process).
+For information on travel to Hong Kong under the Air Travel Bubble arrangement, please refer [here](/hongkong/requirements-and-process)

 #### 33. Do I still need to take a COVID-19 PCR test in Singapore before I return to Hong Kong, if the COVID-19 PCR test I had taken in Hong Kong is within 72 hours before my departure from Singapore?